 Conveniently, all live in or around London where Elliott is currently staying.
 The four consist of a scientist (Michael Jayston), an official in the Foreign Office (Ian Hendry), a masseur (Harry Andrews) and an upmarket prostitute (Christiana Kruger).
 The latter two both gather information for Elliott from their clients, while Jayston has invented a sonic weapon that can kill by using high-pitched sound.
 Elliott devises a scheme whereby all four will kill each other over the course of one night, setting each one up as a murderer without them realising that they will also be a victim.
 The methods are strangulation, the switching of a diabetic's insulin, the sound weapon developed by Jayston's scientist, and an old-fashioned bump on the head.

 The Internecine Project is a peculiar film that plays like a black comedy without any laughs.
 Coburn's Robert Elliott is a callous murderer, and few of the other characters are sympathetic.
 With the exception of Lee Grant's largely irrelevant journalist, they all cover varying degrees of villainy.
-In that respect, in its amorality, as well as its cynicism and intimations of shadowy organisations influencing or controlling governments, The Internecine Project is very much a 1970s film, and especially a post-Watergate film.
+In that respect, in its amorality, as well as its cynicism and intimations of shadowy organisations influencing or controlling governments, The Internecine Project is very much a 1970s film, and specifically a post-Watergate film.

 Much of the background is not really explained.
 We never find out precisely why Elliott has to murder these people or what exactly they know about him.
 Nor do we learn very much about the organisation he works for.
 The London setting is also a little odd, since Coburn's character is a Harvard professor and yet all the people he needs to bump off just happen to live in London.
 Conveniently, his ex-lover, Lee Grant's American journalist, is also in London.